At SuperPro, we innovate

 Research and Development

 The Research and Development process for SuperPro products constantly gathers information and feedback to provide continuous product improvements.
-Superpro constantly re-engineers and tests its products on their own fleet of passenger vehicles and Four Wheel Drives.
+Our Superpro team constantly re-engineers and tests our products on our own fleet of passenger vehicles and 4WD’s, ensuring great performance.

 NVH Reduction

-At SuperPro, we use nominally 70,80 and 90 Shore A material and have adopted a policy of progressive hardness reduction, using sophisticated polymers, design and casting techniques to eliminate noise, vibration and harshness.
-It is in this noise vibration harshness area that we concentrate our greatest developmental efforts towards.
-For example, SuperPro research may indicate a particular shackle bushing could produce less noise if its flat sections are replaced by grooved sections.
-The benefits of a dedicated R&D team has provided on countless occasions new findings that allow finer control of Diametral interference and preload, which minimises bending or other stresses on mating parts, which leads to less probability of cracking or breakage.
+At SuperPro, we use nominally 70, 80 and 90 Shore A material and have adopted a policy of progressive hardness reduction, using sophisticated polymers, design and casting techniques to eliminate NVH.
+It is in this noise, vibration, harshness area that we concentrate our greatest developmental efforts towards.
+For example, SuperPro research may indicate a shackle bushing could produce less noise if the flat sections are replaced by grooved sections.
+The benefits of a dedicated R&D team have provided on countless occasions new findings that allow finer control of Diametral interference and preload, which minimizes bending or other stresses on mating parts.
+This leads to less probability of cracking and/or breakage.